unabridged/motion/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3167364a38b1392a5478/maintainability)](https://codeclimate.com/github/unabridged/motion/maintainability)
 [![Ruby Code Style](https://img.shields.io/badge/Ruby_Code_Style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

-Motion allows you to build reactive frontend UI components in your Rails application using pure Ruby.
+Motion allows you to build reactive, real-time frontend UI components in your Rails application using pure Ruby.

 * Plays nicely with the Rails monolith you have.
 * Peacfully coexists with your existing tech: Turbolinks, Trix, React, Vue, etc.
+* Real-time frontend UI updates from frontend user interaction AND server-side updates.
 * Leans on Stimulus, ActionCable, and ViewComponent for the heavy lifting.
 * No more frontend models, stores, or syncing; your source of truth is the database you already have.
-* Supports *graceful degradation* when JavaScript is turned off.
-* *Real-time frontend UI updates* from frontend user interaction AND server-side updates.
 * No JavaScript required!